Max Weber: The state, politics, and government

-Weber defined the state as an entity that had a monopoly on violence.
+Weber defined the state as an entity that had a monopoly on the legitimate use of force within a given area.
 This meant that the state could legitimately use force to preserve itself within a given area.
 He also proposed that politics was the sharing of state power and influencing the distribution thereof between states and between groups within a state.
 Weber's definition of a politician required that they have passion, judgement, and responsibility.
 He divided action into the oppositional gesinnungsethik and verantwortungsethik (the "ethic of ultimate ends" and the "ethic of responsibility").
 A verantwortungsethik adherent justified their actions through their consequences.
 Meanwhile, a gesinnungsethik adherent justified their actions through their ideals.
 While Weber thought that an ideal politician possessed both of them, he associated them with different types of people and mindsets.
 Combining them required that a politician be passionate about their goals and pragmatic about achieving them.

-Weber distinguished three ideal types of legitimate authority: